mdrhmn/itsmeray-v2/content/posts/hackathon-newbie-experience/index.md

 It was during this time that part of me legit thought that **we might actually have a shot at winning!**

-UPDATE (16/2/2021): The organiser just sent me the Zoom video recording of our team's presentation.
-You can have a look [at my YouTube channel!](https://youtu.be/abLe3mmtk0Q)

 ### Closing Ceremony

 Following the excitement I got post-presentation, I can hardly contain my anxiety ahead of the closing ceremony.
 Despite being sleep-deprived, I wasn't even able to take a nap due to the eagerness and impatience.